BlueAnt logo

 • Zone 2 includes Active Noise Cancellation (ANC), designed to reduce background noise and create a more immersive listening experience.

-• Talk X does not include ANC and allows more environmental sound to remain audible.
+• Talk X does not include ANC and does not reduce background noise electronically.

-Zone 2 is better suited to focused listening, while Talk X prioritises awareness and communication clarity.
+Zone 2 is better suited to focused listening and media use, while Talk X prioritises communication clarity over immersive noise reduction.

 Calls and communication